First-Party Reviews: Google's a Fan, So Maybe You Should Be, Too

-Celebrity endorsements for brands are nothing new.
-One of their earliest uses as trust signals was by British entrepreneur Josiah Wedgwood, who corralled royals like Queen Charlotte (wife of Hamilton favorite George III) to endorse his fine china.
+Celebrity and influencer endorsements have been a powerful form of third-party validation for brands for centuries.
+One of their earliest uses as trust signals was by British entrepreneur Josiah Wedgwood, who corralled royals like Queen Charlotte (wife of Hamilton favorite George III) to endorse his fine china way back in the 1700s.
 Talk about trust badges: “By Appointment to HRH (Her Royal Highness)” is a pretty good one to have on your advertising.

-By the early 20th century in the United States, author Mark Twain was hawking pens and baseball star Ty Cobb tobacco.
+By the early 20th century in the United States, America's own form of royalty was getting in on the act.
+Author Mark Twain was hawking pens and baseball star Ty Cobb tobacco.
 As the advertising dollars flowed, the floodgates opened.
 In many cases, the power of celebrity trumped sensible pairings of endorser and brand.
 Fred and Wilma Flintstone, for example, anachronistically puffed away on Winston cigarettes in the 1960s.

 In the late 90s, when I ran PR for a billion-dollar wireless communications company, Burson-Marsteller pitched that we use morning TV weatherman Al Roker as the celebrity spokesman for our new product, a one-way voice messaging device called VoiceNow.
 They even showed us a video of Roker fumbling awkwardly with the device to illustrate what a great idea it was.
 We said no -- wisely, I think -- to Al. But the product flopped in any case.

 Online Influencers and the Fragmentation of Celebrity

 The past 15 years has seen an historic extension of the celebrity endorsement (once the domain of a privileged few) to tens of thousands of online influencers across Instagram, YouTube, Facebook, TikTok and other social channels.